MATCHMAKER

 A. If you obtain a pass from your local party, you should ensure that you behave with the utmost transparency if acting as a political practitioner during the conference.
 Even if attending in a purely personal capacity, without undertaking work directly on behalf of your employer or work for clients, you are recommended to disclose the nature of your work.
 In any event, those attending in a personal capacity cannot subsequently use information gained at conference in the course of post-conference work in your role as an in-house practitioner or consultant.

-Q. We wish to use a freelancer on a regular basis.
-However, they have a part-time job as an MP’s researcher and thus has a Parliamentary pass.
-Can we contract with them?
-Would it make a difference if they undertook not to use the pass whilst on our business?
+Q. We wish to employ someone part-time, and they have a part-time job as an MP’s researcher and have a Parliamentary pass.
+Can we employ them?

 Q. We contracted a market research company to carry out anonymous research with Assembly Members.
 We learned later that the market research company had made a small payment to each Assembly Member who had responded.
 Have we breached the Public Affairs Code?